k1151msarandega/Are-we-there-yet-/README.md

 ## Validation

-A MATLAB visualization script is included to validate results by plotting the vehicle's path and animating the simulation.
+A MATLAB visualisation script is included to validate results by plotting the vehicle's path and animating the simulation.